-Elizabeth Gedmark, Law Fellow, joined A Better Balance in September 2011.
+Elizabeth Gedmark, Staff Attorney/Director of the Southern Office, joined A Better Balance in September 2011 and served as an NYU Law Carr Center for Reproductive Justice Fellow from 2011-2012.
 She graduated in May 2011 from the New York University School of Law, where she was co-chair of the Mental Health Law Association and a Feminism & Diversity co-chair of Law Women.
 She interned over the summers at the ACLU of Tennessee and the New York Legal Assistance Group's Special Litigation Unit.
 She also interned one semester at the New York Civil Liberties Union Reproductive Rights Project.
 As a part of NYU Law's Federal Defender Clinic, Elizabeth acted as co-counsel on a criminal defense case in a federal bench trial.
 She also argued before the Second Circuit on a separate clinic case.
 Elizabeth was a member of the Medical-Legal Advocacy Clinic, where she assisted individuals with civil legal needs.
 Elizabeth graduated cum laude from Wake Forest University in 2006 with a degree in Psychology and a minor in International Studies.

 Sherry co-founded A Better Balance in 2005.
 From 2005 to 2006, she was an Adjunct Professor of Law at CUNY School of Law teaching an upper level class on civil rights.
 From 1996 until 2005, Sherry was a senior staff attorney at NOW Legal Defense and Education Fund running the State Advocacy Project, working on issues intersecting women’s rights and poverty, including reproductive health, violence and child care.
 Prior to joining NOW Legal Defense Fund, she spent 12 years as a senior staff attorney at the Welfare Law Center, a national legal organization doing litigation and public advocacy on a variety of income support issues around the country.
 Prior to that, she was a staff attorney at the Department of Health Education and Welfare and an Assistant US Attorney in the Southern District of New York.
 Sherry graduated summa cum laude and Phi Beta Kappa from Princeton University and from Columbia University School of Law School.
 She has three children and has served on the Boards of Bank Street College of Education and Basic Trust Infant and Toddler Center.

-Jared Make joined A Better Balance in September 2010.
+Jared Make joined A Better Balance in September 2010 and served as an NYU Law Carr Center for Reproductive Justice Fellow from 2010-2011.
 He graduated in May 2010 from the NYU School of Law, where he served as President and Vice President of the HIV Law Society and volunteered with OUTLaw, the National Lawyers Guild, and Law Students for Human Rights.
 He also interned at the Brooklyn Family Defense Project and South Brooklyn Legal Services’ HIV Project.
 As a member of NYU’s Comparative Criminal Justice Clinic, Jared helped to expand an LGBTQ Domestic Violence Initiative at the Urban Justice Center, a project that involved extensive outreach, coalition-building, and community education.
 Based on his efforts in both this clinic and the Children’s Rights Clinic, Jared was honored at convocation with the Ann Petluck Poses Memorial Prize for outstanding work in a clinical course requiring student practice.
 He graduated Phi Beta Kappa from Wesleyan University and cum laude from NYU School of Law.

 Phoebe started working with A Better Balance in 2007 as a volunteer and served as an Equal Justice Works Fellow with A Better Balance from 2008-2010.
 Prior to joining A Better Balance, Phoebe served as a law clerk to the Honorable Faith S. Hochberg of the United States District Court for the District of New Jersey in Newark and as a litigation associate at Mayer Brown in New York City.
 She has also worked as a consultant with Third Way, contributing research and policy analysis to their middle-class project on work-family policy, and as an independent consultant with WorkLife Law.
 She is a graduate of Harvard University and of Georgetown University Law Center and is a mom.